MicrosoftDocs/visualstudio-docs/subscriptions/vscloud-csp.md

 ### Q: Are there Azure dev/test pricing options for CSPs?

 A: Not at this time.
-Your customers can take advantage of [Azure dev/test pricing](https://azure.microsoft.com/pricing/dev-test/), but we do not have anything specifically for CSPs.
+Your customers can take advantage of [Azure dev/test pricing](https://azure.microsoft.com/pricing/dev-test/), but we don't have anything specifically for CSPs.

 ## Resources